archway-network/local-bootstrap-scripts/README.md

   * Requires passphrase to be entered for each keyring operation;
   * Default passphrase: `passphrase`;

-Script creates a new account key (`local-bank`, `local-validator1`, etc.) only if it is not present.
+Script creates a new account key (`{CHAIN_ID}_local-bank`, `{CHAIN_ID}_local-validator1`, etc.) only if it is not present.
 That way mnemonic and address is only created once per account.
-The `local-` prefix is needed to avoid collisions with existing genesis account when an exported genesis is used.
+Account  prefix is needed to avoid collisions with existing genesis account when an exported genesis is used or with other chain accounts.

 Mnemonic and private keys can be found in the `${HOME}/{CLUSTER_DIR}/local/keyring` directory (`validator1_key`, `bank_key`, etc.).
 Those files are created as a new account is created.